 Right next to Downtown LA is the Arts District, a great area for an interesting walking date.
 Check out the galleries at Hauser & Wirth, then have lunch or dinner at Manuela.
 Or, grab a pie at Pie Hole, then a beer at Angel City Brewery!
+There are tons of things to do here, all within walking distance.
 Read my full article on why the Downtown LA Arts District is a great area for a date.

 5. The Grove / Fairfax Farmer’s Market

-Yes, it’s crowded and a bit touristy, but The Grove / Fairfax Farmer’s Market is still one of my favorite places to go with someone special.
-Although the fountains at the Grove are pretty cool, I like the vintage feel of the Farmer’s Market, with almost too many food options.
-I also like reading about the history of the Farmers Market, as well as seeing the vintage gas station out front!
+Yes, it’s crowded and touristy (it draws more visitors annually than Disneyland), but The Grove / Fairfax Farmer’s Market is still one of my favorite places to go with someone special.
+Although the fountains at the Grove are pretty cool, I really like the vintage feel of the Farmer’s Market, with almost too many food options.
+I also like reading about the history of the Farmers Market in the displays, as well as seeing the vintage gas station out front!
 Read about more mid-city date ideas.

 6. Your Local Farmer’s Market

 Farmers markets are usually charming and fun in a low-key way, especially if one or both of you is a foodie or likes to cook.
-The ones I’m familiar with are the ones in Santa Monica and Culver City.
+My favorite ones are in Hollywood, Santa Monica, and Culver City.
 Find one in your area that is close to a good restaurant, so you can transition to that afterwards if things are going well.

 7. Santa Monica Pier / Ocean Avenue / Third Street Promenade